-Figure 7-2 presents all of the 24-hour average PM{2.5} monitoring data recorded in the Lake Macquarie - Wyong region in April 2016.
+Figure 7-2 presents all of the 24-hour average PM{2.5} monitoring data recorded in the Lake Macquarie - Wyong region in February 2016.

-Relative to the Air Quality Index, as shown by the coloured bands in the figure, the data indicate that recorded PM{2.5} levels were very good or good at all monitors at all times with the exception of the Wyee monitor which recorded two days with fair levels.
+Relative to the Air Quality Index, as shown by the coloured bands in the figure, the data indicate that recorded PM{2.5} levels were very good to good at all monitors with the exception of the Wyee monitor which recorded one day with fair levels.

-All data recorded at the Lake Macquarie - Wyong monitoring sites were below the 24-hour average $PM{2.5}$ standard of $25\mu g/m^3$ in April 2016.
+All data recorded at the Lake Macquarie - Wyong monitoring sites were below the 24-hour average $PM{2.5}$ standard of $25\mu q/m^3$ in February 2016.